Don’t Let Gaming Addiction and Screens Steal Your Life

 Are Virtual Gaming & Screen Time Treatment Programs Effective?

-Virtual support is especially helpful because it meets people right where the problem exists – in their own homes and devices.
-Coaching provides real-time strategies for setting boundaries, managing urges, and building healthier offline routines.
-Studies also show that having ongoing access to support increases success rates compared to one-off interventions.
+Virtual support is super helpful because it meets people right where the problem happens, in their own homes and on their devices.
+Coaches give real-time strategies for setting boundaries, handling urges, and building healthier offline routines.
+Studies also show that having ongoing access to support boosts success rates compared to one-time sessions.

-Change does not happen overnight – but with the right guidance and accountability, most people can find a healthier relationship with technology while still enjoying the benefits it brings.
+Change doesn’t happen overnight, but with the right guidance and accountability, most people can find a healthier relationship with technology while still enjoying its benefits.

 Learn More